joana92/java-concept/java_concept.md

   - method overloading: method with same name but different signature, determined at compile time

-  Difference between: statitics polymorphism vs. dynamic polymorphism Dynamic (run time) polymorphism is the polymorphism existed at run-time.
-Static (compile time) polymorphism is the polymorphism exhibited at compile time.
+  Difference between: statitics polymorphism vs. dynamic polymorphism Dynamic (run time) polymorphism is the polymorphism existed at run-time. orverriding is an example of dynamic polymorphism.
+  Static (compile time) polymorphism is the polymorphism exhibited at compile time. overloading is an example of statistic polymorphism.

++ Design Pattern

 + inheritance
   - allow a child class to inherit some properties from its parent class